hexagon-geo-surv/supereight2/README.md

 [File Format](https://vision.in.tum.de/data/datasets/rgbd-dataset/file_formats)

-> The depth images are scaled by a factor of 5000,
+> The depth images are scaled by a factor of 5000, i.e. a pixel value of 5000 in
-> i.e., a pixel value of 5000 in the depth image corresponds to a distance of 1 meter from the camera,
+> the depth image corresponds to a distance of 1 metre from the camera, 10000 to
-> 10000 to 2 meter distance, etc. A pixel value of 0 means missing value/no data.
+> a distance of 2 metres, etc. A pixel value of 0 corresponds to invalid data.

 #### ICL NUIM

-Use the `./scripts/icl-nuim-download.sh` script to download the ICL-NUIM datasets in `TUM` format.
+Use the `./scripts/icl-nuim-download.sh` script to download the ICL-NUIM datasets in the `TUM` format described previously.
 It will download the datasets and handle all the post-processing.
-When downloading the dataset manually the user has to
+When downloading the datasets manually the user has to

-- create the `rgb.txt` and `depth.txt` and
+* create the `rgb.txt` and `depth.txt` files
-- rename the `livingRoomX.gt.freiburg` to `groundtruth.txt`
+* rename `livingRoomX.gt.freiburg` to `groundtruth.txt`

 to match the `TUM` format.

-We recommend to delete `depth/0.png` and `rgb/0.png` from the dataset and remove them from the `rgb.txt`, `depth.txt` and `association.txt` files, as no matching ground truth is available (additionally delete frame 1 for the `of kt0` dataset).
+We recommend to delete `depth/0.png` and `rgb/0.png` from the dataset and remove them from the `rgb.txt`, `depth.txt` and `association.txt` files, as no matching ground truth is available (additionally delete frame 1 for the `kt0` dataset).

 ```text
 dataset/